juliema/aTRAM_UCE_pipeline/README.md

 2. Using the files in the "longest" folder, sort out the UCEs that have single and multiple probes.
 Must have taxa_list.txt in the same folder.
 Change names for singles from "UCE" to uce-[real UCE number].
 Combine single probe UCEs into fasta files by locus(UCE), goes into "singleuces" folder.
 Print out fasta file of all the probes for multiple probe UCEs, named "multipleuces_conMULT_PROBE" output goes into "multipleuces" folder.
 SCRIPT: finddupsrename.pl

-3.Run R script to get consensus sequence for UCE loci that have multiple probes.
+3. Run R script to get consensus sequence for UCE loci that have multiple probes.
 SCRIPT: multiprobeAlign.R

 4. Combine the multiple probe UCEs into fasta files by locus (UCE).
 Must have taxa_list.txt in the same folder.
 SCRIPT: combinemults.pl